What is collective impact? And how can it make a difference for children and teens?

 Collective impact is a relatively new term and strategy for helping communities effect positive social change.
 For example, most communities offer a variety of support to young people through after-school programs, services, internships, etc. But that support is mostly fragmented.
 While many individual programs claim success at improving children’s mental health and/or academic achievement, it’s often difficult to see improved results on a community-wide level.

-Strategies used in collective impact efforts like the Alliance for Youth aim to reverse fragmentation by working with all stakeholders.
-Over the past several years, I’ve had the honor of working with the Alliance as they created a common community agenda for youth.
-Using The Compass Advantage as their organizing framework, impact is already being realized on many levels.
-The work of the Alliance is informed by research, including studies by Foundation Strategy Group, authors of the excellent article on collective impact in the Stanford Social Innovation Review.
+Strategies used in collective impact efforts aim to reverse fragmentation by working with all stakeholders.
+Using The Compass Advantage as their organizing framework, one U.S. city worked with many stakeholders to impact positive youth development.
+Results were realized on many levels.
+Their work was informed by research, including studies by Foundation Strategy Group, authors of the excellent article on collective impact in the Stanford Social Innovation Review.

 The Role of a “Community Promise” in Collective Impact

-The community promise, pictured below, was first developed for use by the Bainbridge Healthy Youth Alliance, a collective impact effort that began in 2014.
+The community promise, pictured below, was first developed for a collective impact effort that began in 2014.
 It summarizes decades of research in human development, particularly how positive human relationships help children and adults thrive.

 The community promise reflects a set of mutually reinforcing activities that enable all stakeholders to impact positive youth development.
 Because parents impact children in a different context, the Parenting Promise was developed with the same reinforcing activities.